 Whether your home was leveled in the tornado or whether your property suffered relatively minor wind or hail damage, you deserve to receive proper payment for your related insurance claim.
 To make certain that you are getting the claim payment that you deserve, you may need the guidance of an experienced, knowledgeable, and aggressive insurance claim attorney.

 What are some examples of bad insurance company practices?

 - Your valid claim is denied.

 - Your insurance claim is not properly investigated.

 - Your insurance claim is not processed in a timely manner.

 - Your insurance claim is not paid and you are not given a reason.

 - Your insurance company refuses to negotiate your claim.

 At the Voss Law Firm, we are committed to making certain that insurance companies pay the valid claims of our clients.
 While we may never be able to completely understand the trauma that Joplin residents have endured over the past weeks, we fully understand how important it is to get tornado victims the claim payment they need to stand up in the wake of the storm and begin to repair their homes and their lives.

 Do you need to speak with a bad faith insurance lawyer about your property damage claim?
-Call us toll free at (866) 276-6179 or fill out the electronic contact form on this page to set up a meeting with one of our attorneys today.
+Call us toll free at (866) 276-6179 or fill out our contact form to set up a meeting with one of our attorneys today.